Samsung's next flagship smartwatch could signal a new direction for what the electronics giant does with wearables.

 What's the Design?

-SamMobile has previously reported that Samsung is planning to update the Galaxy Watch's design.
-But exactly how the watch's look will change isn't clear.
+SamMobile has previously reported that Samsung is planning to update the Galaxy Watch's design, and Samsung itself may have just accidentally leaked a photo of its unreleased smartwatch.

-According to a TechRadar report, Samsung is planning to offer silver, gold and black versions of the watch, which will likely come with a circular face like previous Samsung watches.
+According to a TechRadar report, Samsung is also planning to offer silver, gold and black versions of the watch.
 There's also a good chance that the watch will ship in two versions — one designed for sporty use and another for dress use.
 Samsung took a similar approach with different models of the Gear S3.

 According to a SamMobile report, Samsung is planning to offer two versions of its Galaxy Watch this year.
 One of the models will measure 38mm and the other will come in at 42mm.
 Again, that's fairly standard for smartwatches: the Apple Watch comes in those two sizes, for instance.